 NOTE: For those participating in either medical or childcare reimbursement accounts, you will need either use the debit card issued to you at the beginning of the plan year or file claim forms with Harrison Group along with the explanation of benefit forms you receive from Highmark PPO or the receipt from your childcare provider.
 Claim forms are found here.

 You may contact our TIAA-CREF and Everence Financial representatives directly anytime about enrolling.
 Changing the amount withheld from your paycheck for your retirement fund can be done anytime during the year so is not part of the open window/enrollment period.

 Rec-Fitness Center Membership

 For you, your spouse, and your children under 19 not in college (or if single, then a friend) can be included on your membership.
-No need to fill out a form during open enrollment unless you are becoming a new member or changing dependents.
+Fill out a form during Open Enrollment if you are becoming a new member or changing dependents.
 If you wish to cancel membership, please send an email to firstname.lastname@example.org.

 Giving to Goshen College via Payroll Deduction